 Duo: Set Up and Use Duo Security

 Duo Security adds an additional layer of security to the information you access online.
-It is required for all students, faculty, staff, sponsored accounts, and Person-of-Interest accounts.
+The University requires the use of Duo for current students, faculty, staff, person-of-interest (POI) and for accounts that require more secure access.
 This guide walks you through the process of setting up and using Duo Multi-Factor Authentication.

 Duo multi-factor authentication enhances security by adding an additional layer of authentication to your log-in information.
 Duo protects you by verifying your identity in multiple ways: using something you know (your password) and something you have (such as your phone or device).

 Duo provides many different options to verify your identity.
 If you have questions or concerns about using Duo, contact your Disability Resource Center.

 Set up multiple devices or authentication methods so you can always authenticate with Duo.

 Sign In with Duo

 There are many ways to authenticate using Duo.
 Plan ahead by adding at least two methods of authentication to verify your identity.

 If you have a backup method already set up, use it to sign in.
 If not, follow the instructions for additional options.